Donald Trump Supporting Boater Buzzes Through SpaceX Splashdown Zone, Prompting Outrage

 “The one thing you can count on with Trump supporters is extreme selfish entitlement,” wrote one person.

-Emre Kelly who covers space topics for USA Today was following the landing closely while commenting on social media.
-He noted that the crew had splashed down before realizing that a boat flying a Trump-supporting banner had buzzed through the area.
+Emre Kelly who covers space topics for USA Today was following the event closely while commenting on social media.
+He noted that the crew had splashed down before realizing that a boat flying a Trump-supporting banner had buzzed through the spot.

 “Am I seeing this correctly?
 Did a private boat flying a Trump flag just approach Crew Dragon then have to be forced out?” he wrote.
 “Yup.
 Sounds like those private boats are being asked to vacate the area.
 Not cool.”